0x401/ProxyDomainTester/README.md

 ### 2. Start Test
 1. Open the target webpage you want to test in your browser.
 2. Click the extension icon to open the Popup panel.
-3. Click the **"Start Test"** button at the bottom.
+3. Click the **Start Test** button.
-4. The extension will automatically analyze the domains involved and start testing in the background.
-5. The panel list will display the test results for each domain in real-time:
-    - **Domain**: The domain of the resource (clickable).
-    - **Status**: Displays loading duration (e.g., `120ms`) or error information.
-    - **Speed**: Displays the connection speed (e.g., `120KB/s`).
+4. Wait for the test to complete.

 ### 3. Stop Test
-Click the **"Stop Test"** button at any time during the test to abort.
+Click the **Stop Test** button at any time during the test to abort.
 Acquired results will be preserved.

-## ⚙️ Configuration Options
+## Settings

 Go to the **Options** page for detailed configuration:

 - **Proxy Address**:
     - Required.
 Format: `IP:Port` or `Domain:Port`.
-    - Function: During testing, only the main domain of the current page will be accessed via this proxy.
-- **Request Timeout (ms)**:
+- **Request Timeout**:
     - The maximum waiting time for page loading (default recommended: 5000ms).
-- **Test Collection Duration (ms)**:
+- **Test Collection Duration**:
     - The time window to continue collecting subsequent resource requests after the page load completes.
-- **Disable Cache for Test Requests**:
+- **Disable Cache**:
-    - If checked, test requests will disable browser cache, resulting in more accurate but potentially slower results.

-## 🛠️ Tech Stack

-- **Manifest V3**: Uses the latest Chrome Extension standard.
-- **Native APIs**:
-    - `chrome.proxy` & `chrome.declarativeNetRequest`: Control network proxies.
-    - `chrome.webRequest` & `chrome.webNavigation`: Monitor network request status.
-    - `chrome.tabs`: Manage background test tabs.
-    - `Performance API`: Obtain high-precision timing data.
-- **UI**: Native HTML/CSS/JS, no third-party framework dependencies, lightweight and efficient.
+    - If checked, attempts to disable cache for test requests.

-## ⚠️ Notes
+## Notes

-- During testing, the browser's global proxy settings will be temporarily taken over.
-After the test ends or stops, it will automatically restore to the system default settings (System).
+- During testing, the browser's proxy settings will be temporarily taken over.
+After the test ends, it will automatically restore to default settings.
 - Due to the complexity of page loading, the number of domains collected may be less than those directly viewable in the developer tools.